 Did you need an excuse to head to your nearest 'biergarten'?
 You have one now.
 What better way to showcase pretzels, than with some good mustard, beer, and friends?

 Chances are, there are many restaurants and bars in your area showing off their pretzel prowess.
 Why not make a night of it and test out the local options?

 Here's a somewhat sweet take on making pretzels yourself.

 One word: Carbs

 There's something oh-so satisfying about the carb-y insides, the toothsome exterior crust, the crunchy salt on top.
 Pretzels bring together a bunch of taste sensations that make it a very enjoyable snack—anytime of day.

 Most pretzels, wherever you are, don't cost more than $5.
-Whether you're at the park, office, or mall—this handy snack can power you through the afternoon without making your wallet too light.
+Whether you're at the park, office, or mall — this handy snack can power you through the day.